stefankoppier/kotlin-builder-dsl/README.md

     }
 }
 ```
+Which can then be used
 ```kotlin
 DayOfWeekEnumBuilder().filter { it != DayOfWeek.MONDAY }()
 ```
+where the result is a random `DayOfWeek` that is not `DayOfWeek.MONDAY`.

 ## Additional information
 For more information, visit the [project documentation](https://stefankoppier.github.io/kotlin-builder-dsl/)